hongqiangzhou/machine_learning/README.md

-# machine_learning.github.io
+# machine_learning
-In this repository, I keep some of my machine learning projects, which I would like to share with someone who finds them interesting.
+In this repository, I keep some machine learning projects I work on to share with those who may find them interesting and would like to give valuable advices and recommendations.